Core Members

 Assistant Professor, RU-NB-SAS- Department of Psychology.
 David is interested in cutting edge technologies to interrogate neural circuits involved in psychiatric disorders with a goal of better understanding the maladaptive processes that affect the brains of individuals afflicted with drug addiction and comorbid mental disorders.
 Lab Website.

 Assistant Professor, NJMS- Department of Pharmacology, Physiology & Neuroscience.
+Chair of the Junior Faculty Working Group.
 Miriam’s lab uses a multidisciplinary approach to understand the neural circuitry regulating feeding and motivated behaviors.
-She is particularly interested in understanding how these mechanisms are affected in disease states, such as obesity.
+She is interested in understanding how these mechanisms are affected in disease states, such as obesity.
 Lab Website.

 Ioana Carcea, MD, PhD